Search

 selected work / notes / experiments

-Full-stack engineer / product, systems, and tooling
+Software engineer / systems, tooling, and verification

 • on github shuv-amp ↗